iyuner/wasp-object-detection/README.md

 ```
 With the tensorboard hook on, the training loss/metric figure can be easily checked.
 It takes around 2 hour to train in a single A100 gpu for one epoch.

-Here also try another lighter method with cityscapes config file  which is directly provided by mmdetection.
+Here also tried another lighter method with cityscapes config file which is directly provided by mmdetection.
 Download the pretrained weight and its config by `mim download mmdet --config faster_rcnn_r50_fpn_1x_coco --dest .`
 ```
 python tools/train.py \
     configs/faster_rcnn/faster_rcnn_r50_fpn_1x_cityscapes.py \